Moddable-OpenSource/moddable/documentation/pins/pins.md

 ### `static read(pin)`

 The `read` function samples the value of the specified pin, returning a value from 0 to 1023.

-Pin numbers are device dependent.
+Pin numbers are device dependent:
+ - The ESP8266 NodeMCU board has a single analog input pin, analog pin number 0.
+ - On the ESP32, use the analog channel number, not the associated GPIO number.
+You can find GPIO number to analog channel mappings for ESP32 and ESP32-S2 in the [ESP-IDF ADC documentation](https://docs.espressif.com/projects/esp-idf/en/v4.2-beta1/esp32/api-reference/peripherals/adc.html#_CPPv414adc1_channel_t).
+Only ADC1 is supported on the ESP32.

 The following example samples an analog temperature sensor, converting the result to celsius degrees.
-The ESP8266 NodeMCU board has a single analog input pin, analog pin number 0.

 	let temperature = (Analog.read(0) / 1023) * 330 - 50;
 	trace(`Temperature is ${temperature} degrees celsius\n`);